Dai0526/StudyNote/Hadoop/Hadoop-Mapreduce.md

 	MapReduce works by breaking the processing into two phases:
 			*. map
 			*.
 Reduce
 	Each phase has key-value pairs as input and output.

+##  How?
+	All discussion is about when and where to do map and reduce. can use combine function to combine the output for each cluster, then reduce See the code for MaxTemperature  <job.setCombinerClass(MaxtemperatureReducer.class);>
+		Function with this property are called _commutative_ and _associative_

+		The mapreduce can also be achieved with ruby and Python. (will do later)

 ## How to Run and compile files